 If over-articulation and excessive front resonance are giving you a staccato, choppy speech pattern, don’t get me started on what it does to your intonation!
 Ok, you can get me started.
 But just try to stop me!

 It makes your intonation flat.
 A flat intonation pattern is when you use equal emphasis on each syllable.
 What you want to do is vary the intonation.
 I talk loads about it in this article about being more persuasive. (pt.
 II)

 Both overly staccato speech & a flat intonation lead to your not being crystal clear.
-When you’re not crystal clear you have a harder time getting people to follow your call-to-action.
-What’s your call-to-action?
-Getting people to see how smart you are, to hire you, to buy your widget, to believe you, and to believe in you.
+When you’re not crystal clear, you have a harder time getting people to follow your call to action.
+What’s your call to action?
+Getting people to see how smart you are, hire you, buy your widget, believe you, and believe in you.
 Getting people to see how credible & authoritative you are.

 And there’s one more thing it gets you.
 That’s fearlessness when you’re giving a speech or asking for a raise.
-No more losing sleep before big speaking events where you’re speaking to one or many.
-So, yes you can obtain an American accent and it will change your life 🙂
+No more losing sleep before big speaking events where you’re talking to one or many.
+So, yes, you can obtain an American accent and it will change your life for the better! 🙂

 10 thoughts on “Obtaining an American Accent is Not What You Think”

 Pingback: Accent Reduction is Just a Keyword – Convey Clearly

 Pingback: The Ultimate Trick to Getting Rid of Your Accent – Convey Clearly